yizu100/yizu100.github.io/README.md

 ## Credits
 ## Resume Template
-This website was built with  ReactJS template by Tim Baker.
+This website was built with  ReactJS template by
+<a href="https://github.com/tbakerx/">Tim Baker</a>.
 Thank you Tim!

 His React resume website template can be found <a href="https://github.com/tbakerx/react-resume-template">HERE.</a>

 #### HTML Design Template